radutopala/onemcp/README.md

 **Schema Caching:** External tool schemas are cached at startup for fast repeated searches.

-**Hybrid Approach:** Search returns exactly **5 tools inline** plus a `schema_file` path (`/tmp/onemcp-tools-schema.json`) containing **ALL executable tools with full schemas** (external and internal tools only, excluding meta-tools which are already exposed via MCP's `tools/list`).
+**Hybrid Approach:** Search returns **2 tools inline by default** (configurable) plus a `schema_file` path (`/tmp/onemcp-tools-schema.json`) containing **ALL executable tools with full schemas** (external and internal tools only, excluding meta-tools which are already exposed via MCP's `tools/list`).
 For comprehensive tool exploration, search the schema file using filesystem tools instead of paginating through search results.
 This reduces token usage while maintaining access to complete tool information.

 **Example - Basic search:**
 ```json